Self-Adaptation Evolution Strategy (SAES)¶

 Note

-SAES adapts only the global step-size on-the-fly with a relatively small population, often resulting in slow (and even premature) convergence for large-scale black-box optimization (LSBBO), especially on ill-conditioned fitness landscape.
-Therefore, it is highly recommended to first attempt more advanced ES variants (e.g. LMCMA, LMMAES) for LSBBO.
-Here we include it only for benchmarking and theoretical purpose.
+SAES adapts only the global step-size on-the-fly with a relatively small population, often resulting in slow (and even premature) convergence for large-scale black-box optimization (LBO), especially on ill-conditioned fitness landscapes.
+Therefore, it is recommended to first attempt more advanced ES variants (e.g. LMCMA, LMMAES) for LBO.
+Here we include SAES mainly for benchmarking and theoretical purpose.

 - Parameters: